darkerz7/EntWatchSharp/README.md

 `ehud_size`<br>`css_hudsize` | Allows the player to change the size of the HUD {size} (default: 54; min 16; max 128) `ehud_refresh`<br>`css_hudrefresh` | Allows the player to change the time it takes to scroll through the list {sec} (default: 3; min 1; max 10)
 `ehud_sheet`<br>`css_hudsheet` | Allows the player to change the number of items on the sheet {count} (default: 5; min 1; max 15)
+`epf`<br>`css_epf` | Allows the player to change the player display format (0 - Only Nickname, 1 - Nickname and UserID, 2 - Nickname and SteamID, 3 - Nickname, UserID and SteamID)
 `eup`<br>`css_eup` | Allows the player to use UsePriority {bool}
 `ew_status`<br>`css_estatus` | Allows the player to view the restrictions {null/target}